 - Install for all users, which requires admin privileges.
-If these are not available, then choose the "Just for me" option, but be aware of installing on a path that contains non-ASCII characters which can cause issues. - Add Anaconda to the System PATH This is important to ensure that Anaconda commands can be run from the command prompt. - Register Anaconda as the system Python unless you have a specific reason not to (unlikely).
+If these are not available, then choose the "Just for me" option, but be aware of installing on a path that contains non-ASCII characters which can cause issues. - Run conda init powershell to ensure that Anaconda commands can be run from the PowerShell prompt. - Register Anaconda as the system Python unless you have a specific reason not to (unlikely).